XIII (comics): Volumes 9–13

-Volumes 14-20
+Volumes 14–20

 While in exile in Costa Verde, XIII and Mullway attempt to find a treasure hidden by their ancestors somewhere in Mexico.
 Giordino, meanwhile, fabricates evidence claiming that XIII is Seamus O'Neill, an IRA operative who trained under Fidel Castro.
 As O'Neill, XIII is wanted by the US government, but he again manages to escape.
 He also survives an assassination attempt by Irina Svetlanova, who has taken over the Mongoose's operation.
 After many setbacks, the treasure is found and then lost again.
 Meanwhile, Giordino is removed from duty by the new President, who has received evidence from XIII and Mullway revealing that Giordino is not only connected to the Mafia but also that he killed Sheridan.

 Volumes eighteen and nineteen are the last written by Van Hamme.
 Volume eighteen, The Irish Version, was drawn by Jean Giraud, otherwise known as Mœbius.
 It features as a story within the story, and it is referred to as part of the plot along with The XIII Mystery in volume nineteen The Last Round.
 This is the prequel to the initial story arc, and it resolves all mysteries surrounding XIII's identity.

 XIII has learned his identity, but his memories still have not returned.
 He seeks medical treatment to uncover them in volume twenty, but Mayflower Day, a secret organization, schemes to keep XIII from unblocking his memory, because of yet another secret in his past.

+A Journey Through Exile and Deception

+While in exile in Costa Verde, XIII and his trusted ally Mullway embark on a perilous quest to recover a treasure hidden by their ancestors somewhere in Mexico.
+This journey is fraught with challenges, as fate throws curveballs at every turn.
+Meanwhile, the enigmatic Giordino manipulates the narrative by fabricating evidence that casts XIII as Seamus O'Neill—an IRA operative who honed his skills under Fidel Castro.
+This false identity not only makes XIII a target of the US government but also leads to a dramatic escape and survival against all odds.

+The tension escalates when Irina Svetlanova, now in command of the Mongoose operation, orchestrates a high-stakes assassination attempt.
+Despite these relentless threats, XIII manages to dodge danger repeatedly, underscoring his resilience and resourcefulness.

+The Elusive Treasure and Hidden Agendas

+Amid numerous setbacks, the long-sought treasure is finally discovered—only to be lost again soon after.
+The twists and turns in the treasure hunt echo the chaotic nature of XIII’s world, where nothing is quite as it seems.

+As the political landscape shifts, Giordino’s past misdeeds catch up with him.
+Evidence surfaces linking him not only to the Mafia but also implicating him in the murder of Sheridan.
+This development forces the new President to remove Giordino from his position, adding yet another layer of complexity to the plot.